Truly a 'Great Little Railway', Ffestiniog is the oldest independent railway company in the World today.

-Established by an Act of Parliament way back in 1832 and built to serve the slate industry of Blaenau Ffestiniog you can experience 'history on the move'.
+Established by an Act of Parliament in 1832, built to serve the slate industry of Blaenau Ffestiniog.
+You can experience 'history on the move'.

 Tan-y-Bwlch Station, half way along the line, is situated just off the main valley in the Merionydd Oakwoods.
 There are many nature trails starting at the station, a good place to break your journey and explore.
 The licensed café, open Easter to October, serves a tempting selection of hot and cold snacks.
 The café is licensed for weddings and makes an unusual setting for your special day.